 Companies such as banks, hedge fonds and other financial institutions that engage in derivative deals are bound by law to not only account for general business risk, but also for their default risk.
 This is crucial, as the failure of large-scale financial deals can negatively impact whole industries.
-Just think of the financial crisis of 2008!
+Just think of the financial crisis and Lehman Brothers.

-Specialist service providers help companies fulfill the requirements in risk analysis, calculation and reporting to regulatory offices, which is great, as it helps protect us all from another global crisis.
+Specialist service providers like CCPs help companies fulfill the requirements in risk analysis, calculation and reporting to regulatory offices, which is great, as it helps protect us all from another global crisis.
 However:

 - These services are very expensive

 - They run on a centralized structure, which means they suffer from a lack of transparency

 - Data integrity relies on measures taken by a single private company – which poses a potential security risk

 With XVA-Blockchain we can offer these services based on a revolutionary technology that solves for all the problems described above.
 By supporting us you contribute to a solution which

 - is fully transparent as key transactional data is publicly documented inside the blockchain